BillRaymond/agile-in-action-minima/_posts/2023-01-17-an-introduction-to-scrum-predictive-vs-adaptive-systems.md

 **Nader K Rad:** We get together with the team members, think about everything you've done during the sprints and the ways you can improve your way of work for the next sprint.
 It's a really good idea.
 Each time in each cycle you have, you pause for a moment, you think about everything that happened and you think, okay, what's the one thing I can do differently next time to be better?

-**Nader K Rad:** And then you do that in the next sprint.
+**Nader K Rad:** then you do that in the next sprint.
 One or two things.
 Yeah, so that's how it works.
 You go to the next sprint, create the next version of the product.
 There are details, there are sometimes variations depending on the source that you have in mind for a SCRUM and so on.
 There are also a few roles that may be interesting for people.

 ### Feedback Will Become Features